Ideolys/kitten-mq/README.md

       write         : ['email/*', 'faxes/*']
     },
     {
-      client        : 'email-service-1',                   // the first client which connects with this name reserve the connection forever (pub/priv key associated) read          : ['email/*'],
+      client        : 'email-service-1',                   // the first client which connects with this name reserve the connection forever. (pub/priv key associated)
+                                                           // then, a client with the same name can connect only if  it has the same pub/priv key read          : ['email/*'],
       write         : ['invoice/*']
     }
   ],

-  // Channel descriptions
-  channels : [
+  // OPTIONAL: JSON Schema validation of channels channels : [
     {
       'easilys/v1' :{